top of page

 split 2.jpg

-Most of those suffering from true Dissociative Identity Disorder have been exposed in childhood to extremely traumatic events like chronic physical or sexual abuse, torture, or severe neglect.
+Most of those suffering from true dissociative identity disorder have been exposed in childhood to extremely traumatic events like chronic physical or sexual abuse, torture, or severe neglect.

 Each personality fragment (usually referred to as an “alter”) develops its own characteristics and its own memories.